harleyfan91/site-deconstructor/replit.md

 - ✓ Works on all devices (mobile and desktop) with consistent dark overlay design
 - ✓ Positioned as floating overlay in bottom-right corner to avoid layout conflicts
 - ✓ Resets behavior for each new URL analysis to ensure first-time visibility
+- ✓ Fixed loading state race condition preventing premature "no fonts detected" messages (January 7, 2025)
+- ✓ Added proper state tracking to differentiate between: not started, loading, complete with no results
+- ✓ Enhanced user experience with appropriate messaging for each state

 ## Technical Stack
 - **Frontend**: React, TypeScript, MUI, Framer Motion